Thomas Moore: Death and receding reputation

 And gave all thy chords to light, freedom and song!

 Moore had appointed as his literary executor, Lord John Russell, the Whig leader who, just four days before Moore's death, had ended his first term as Prime Minister.
 Russell dutifully published Moore's papers in accordance with his late friend's wishes.
 The Memoirs, Journal, and Correspondence of Thomas Moore appeared in eight volumes, published between 1853 and 1856.
 But, while popular editions of his Melodies and Airs continued for some time to appear, in post-famine Ireland Moore's literary stock "crashed".

-Not only did the bathos and nostalgia of Moore's verse appear suspect, as a form of home and public entertainment its reading and recitation did not survive the developments in mass media: cheap print, the recorded voice, the moving image.
+Not only did the bathos and nostalgia of Moore's verse appear suspect, its intended piano-accompanied singing and recitation did not survive the developments in mass media: cheap print, the recorded voice, the moving image.
 As a form, the verse narrative was almost entirely abandoned.
 Describing his burial site in 1937, Moore's biographer Howard Mumford Jones wrote: "To the grave of a Catholic buried in a Protestant churchyard, of an Irishman at rest in Wiltshire, of the genius once thought to be immortal and now no longer read, almost no one comes".

-Almost "totally forgotten, except in parish halls, or Hibernian evenings in Brooklyn or Melbourne", a major biography of Moore does not appear until 2008, The Bard of Erin, The Life of Thomas Moore by Ronan Kelly.
+Almost "totally forgotten, except in parish halls, or Hibernian evenings in Brooklyn or Melbourne", Moore was not the subject of a major biography until 2008, The Bard of Erin, The Life of Thomas Moore by Ronan Kelly.